bysnupy/handson/handson__sshd_as_pod.md

 ## Summary

 It's just a kind of curious.
-I don't sugget running sshd as pod basically.
-I have not seen the use case required to run sshd ever.
+I don't suggest running ssh as pod basically.
+But it can be considered for some special needs.

 ## 1. Create an image for test sshd server and client as follows
 The following Dockerfile is based on [moby/docs/example](https://github.com/moby/moby/blob/docs/docs/examples/running_ssh_service.Dockerfile).